mtutucki/MCS/README.md

 It's site for my friend Konrad.
 Konrad has a detailing businnes and asked me to create a site for him.

 ## Technologies
-I used html, css, javascript and SASS preprocessor. <br /> I used AOS for animation on scroll.
+I used html, SASS, and  javascript. <br />
+I used AOS for animation on scroll.